Summer Programs Frequently Asked Questions

 - Use the Admission Decision Reply Form to accept the admission offer.

-- Have all parents/guardians with legal guardianship sign the Enrollment Contract, upload the contract back to the portal status page, and pay a non-refundable $1500 deposit within two weeks of acceptance.
+- Have all parents with legal guardianship/legal guardians sign the Enrollment Contract, upload the contract back to the portal status page, and pay the non-refundable tuition within two weeks of acceptance.

 When are Health Forms due for on campus programs?